fiveorbs/wire/docs/call-attribute.md

 ## Provide arguments

-If an argument for a method can not be autowired (for example literal values like strings or numbers), you can pass them as named arguments as a hint for the autowiring mechanism to the `Call` attribute.
+If an argument for a method cannot be autowired (for example literal values like strings or numbers), you can pass them as named arguments as a hint for the autowiring mechanism to the `Call` attribute.
 The name must match the parameter name of the method: